danielpizarrotadres/vi-and-vim-editors/README.md

       **vi** is the Unix command that invokes the vi editor for an existing file or for a brand new file.
 The syntax for the **vi** command is:

                         $ vi [filename]

+- ### vi Commands

+    **vi** has two modes: command mode and insert mode.
+As soon as you enter a file, you are in command mode, and the editor is waiting for you to enter a command.
+Commands enable you to move anywhere in the file, to perform edits, or to enter insert mode to add new text.
+Commands can also be given to exit the file (saving or ignoring your edits) in order to return to the Unix prompt.

+    You can think of the different modes as representing two different keyboards.
+In insert mode, your keyboard functions like a typewriter.
+In command mode, each key has a new meaning or initiates some instruction.

+    When you open a new file, **vi** starts in *command mode* and interprets the first keystroke (i) as the insert command.
+All keystrokes made after the nsert command are considered text until you press **ESC**.
+If you need to correct a mistake while in insert mode, back-space and type over the error.

+  - ### Opening a File

+      **vi** is the Unix command that invokes the vi editor for an existing file or for a brand new file.
+The syntax for the **vi** command is: